MarvinTeichmann/KittiSeg/README.md

 ### Manage Data Storage

-KittiSeg allows to seperate data storage from code.
-This is very useful in many server environoments.
+KittiSeg allows to separate data storage from code.
+This is very useful in many server environments.
 By default, the data is stored in the folder `KittiSeg/DATA` and the output of runs in `KittiSeg/RUNS`.
 This behaviour can be changed by setting the bash environment variables: `$TV_DIR_DATA` and `$TV_DIR_RUNS`.

 Include  `export TV_DIR_DATA="/MY/LARGE/HDD/DATA"` in your `.profile` and the all data will be downloaded to `/MY/LARGE/HDD/DATA/data_road`.
 Include `export TV_DIR_RUNS="/MY/LARGE/HDD/RUNS"` in your `.profile` and all runs will be saved to `/MY/LARGE/HDD/RUNS/KittiSeg`